siderolabs/sidero/docs/website/content/docs/bootstrapping.md

 kubectl apply -f management-plane.yaml
 ```

+> NOTE: The templated manifest above is meant to act as a starting point.
+If customizations are needed to ensure proper setup of your Talos cluster, they should be added before applying.

 Once the management plane is setup, you can fetch the talosconfig with a command like:

 ```bash